KNowledgeOnWebScale/solid-authentication-browser-extension/README.md

 A firefox extension that replaces unauthenticated requests with authenticated Solid requests on Community Solid Servers.

-As of now, the extension only catches unauthenticated requests on [SolidLab Playground](https://pod.playground.solidlab.be/) pods.

 ## Client Credentials

 Requests are authenticated using the [Client Credentials API](https://communitysolidserver.github.io/CommunitySolidServer/5.x/usage/client-credentials/)